man holding portfolio standing in field with tall grass

 Buying a plot of land can bring about many possibilities.
 You could build a new house on the land, use it for a mobile home or do almost anything else with it that your heart desires.
 Land can be expensive, though, and you may need a loan to fund all or most of your purchase.

-A personal loan is an option worth possibly exploring when you’re buying land, and it actually has a few benefits that other types of land loans don’t.
+A personal loan may be an option worth exploring when you’re buying land.
+It actually has a few benefits that other types of land loans don’t.
 Let’s take a look at the process for buying land with a personal loan.
 Then, we’ll carefully weigh the pros and cons of this option.

 Can You Use A Personal Loan To Buy Land?

 You can use a personal loan to pay for just about anything, and that can include a land purchase.
-Once you’re approved for a personal loan, the lender or credit union you’re borrowing from pays you a lump sum that you can then pay back over the length of the loan term.
+Once you’re approved for the loan, the lender or credit union you’re borrowing from pays you a lump sum.
+You can then pay this sum back over the length of the loan term.

 How you plan to use your loan won’t affect your approval.
-Factoring into your financing, however, is your credit score and your debt-to-income ratio (DTI).
+However, your credit score and debt-to-income ratio (DTI) do factor into your financing.
 Banks and credit unions may also offer more favorable terms to longtime customers and members.

-Keep in mind, though, that if you’re planning to also build a home on the land you buy, you’ll be paying back your personal loan while trying to budget for the construction of your house.
+Keep this in mind, though: If you plan to build a home on the land you buy, you’ll have to pay back your personal loan while you budget for the construction of your house.
 If you take out another loan to finance building the home, you’ll be paying back multiple loans at once.
 If that sounds less than ideal, this approach to financing land might not be right for you.

 How To Buy Land With A Personal Loan